Teacher stands with two students at a whiteboard and explains a diagram

 Participation : Student Board

-The Student Board, which is elected by students for students, offers extracurricular events and self-organization every semester: Film series on conflict and peace followed by a discussion, joint demonstrations or planning for excursions and workshops.
-With us, you can turn your ideas and convictions into concrete program items and rely on the support of our team.
+The Student Board, elected by students for students, offers extracurricular events and self-organization every semester: film series on conflict and peace, planning for excursions and workshops, or pub quizzes and social events.
+At CSP, you can turn your ideas into concrete program items and rely on the support of our team.

 Application